SharePoint/sp-dev-docs/docs/solution-guidance/Bulk-user-profile-update-api-for-sharepoint-online.md

 # Name of user identifier property in the JSON
 $userLookupKey="idName"

-# Create property mapping between the source file property name and the O365 property name
+# Create property mapping between the source file property name and the Office 365 property name
 # Notice that we have here 2 custom properties in UPA called 'City' and 'OfficeCode'
 $propertyMap = New-Object -type 'System.Collections.Generic.Dictionary[String,String]'
 $propertyMap.Add("City", "City")